Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will credit card providers come after my children to pay for my debt?

-Some credit card companies may try and get your children to pay for your credit card debt.
+Some credit card companies may try to get your children to pay for your credit card debt.
 However, they are not obligated to pay your debts, unless it was a joint debt.
 Your children should speak with a lawyer when you die so they understand their rights and potential obligations.
 However, if you had credit card balance protector insurance, your policy may cover the outstanding debt when you die.

 Can creditors use my life insurance policy to cover my debts when I die?